 The next day, strain out the rose hips, then save the juice.

-This recipe is from Mary Black, (of Black Jack, Kansas) granddaughters of the earliest doctor there, Moses O’Neil.
+This recipe is from Mary Collins Black, (of Black Jack, Kansas) granddaughter of the earliest doctor there, Moses O’Neil.
 Dr. O’Neil’s wife, Eleanor (called Ellen) O’Neil was a sister to our great-grandmother, Elizabeth Jane (Rosebaugh) Kennedy.
 Elizabeth was the wife of David Greacen Kennedy, my husband’s great-grandfather.